Metoclopramide (By mouth)

 You should not use this medicine if you have had an allergic reaction to metoclopramide.
 You should not use this medicine if you have epilepsy (seizures), bleeding or a blockage in the stomach or intestines, or a pheochromocytoma (adrenal gland tumor).

-Take this medicine 30 minutes before each meal and at bedtime, unless your doctor tells you differently.
+- Take this medicine on an empty stomach, 30 minutes before each meal and at bedtime, unless your doctor tells you differently.

 If a dose is missed: